-Each product variant has a stock keeping unit (SKU) and can have any number of stock records.
+Each product variant has a stock keeping unit (SKU).

-Each stock record holds information about quantity at hand, quantity allocated for already placed orders and quantity available.
+Each variant holds information about quantity at hand, quantity allocated for already placed orders and quantity available.

-Example: There are five boxes of shoes in warehouse A. Three of them have already been sold to customers but were not yet dispatched for shipment.
+Example: There are five boxes of shoes.
+Three of them have already been sold to customers but were not yet dispatched for shipment.
 The stock records quantity is 5, quantity allocated is 3 and quantity available is 2.

-Each stock records also has a cost price (the price that your store had to pay to obtain it).
+Each variant also has a cost price (the price that your store had to pay to obtain it).

-A variant is in stock if at least one of its stock records has unallocated quantity.
+A variant is in stock if it has unallocated quantity.

-The highest quantity that can be ordered is the sum of all available quantities in stock records.
-It allows each ordered product to be fulfilled in multiple order lines with all stock records.
+The highest quantity that can be ordered is the available quantity in product variant.

 Allocating Stock for New Orders¶

-Once an order is placed, a stock records are selected to fulfil each order line.
-Default logic will select the stock records with the lowest cost price that holds enough stock.
-Quantity needed to fulfil the order line is immediately marked as allocated.
+Once an order is placed, quantity needed to fulfil each order line is immediately marked as allocated.

-Example: A customer places an order for another box of shoes and warehouse A is selected to fulfil the order.
+Example: A customer places an order for another box of shoes.
 The stock records quantity is 5, quantity allocated is now 4 and quantity available becomes 1.

 Decreasing Stock After Shipment¶